Careers in Nursing: What Is a Surgical Nurse?

 Following completion of the surgical procedure, patients require tailed care and monitoring.
 There, a surgical nurse team will:

-For patients who have same day surgery (sent home the day of the procedure) post-operative nurses will provide essential education to the patient and his/caregiver to make sure the patient will follow the necessary care plan at home as well as seek care if complications arise.
+• For patients who have same-day surgery (sent home the day of the procedure), post-operative nurses will provide essential education to the patient and his/their caregiver to ensure the patient follows the necessary care plan at home and seeks care if complications arise.

 Types of Surgical Nurses